VagueAi/Nocar-Agent/README.md

-# Vague AI
+# Nocar Agent Generator

-Welcome to **Vague**, the revolutionary platform for creating and managing customized AI agents.
+Welcome to **Nocar**, the revolutionary platform for creating and managing customized AI agents.

-## About Vague
+## About Nocar

-**Vague** is an advanced AI platform that allows you to create, train and integrate specialized AI agents without in-depth technical knowledge.
+**Nocar** is an advanced AI platform that allows you to create, train and integrate specialized AI agents without in-depth technical knowledge.
 Our goal is to minimize the effort required to develop AI and enable companies and individuals to harness the power of AI.